The Amen Approach to ADHD

 The treatment goal for this type of ADD is supplements or medications to boost GABA, which stabilizes the temporal lobes.
 After that, I prescribe a medication to boost dopamine.
 This ADD type also does well on a higher protein diet and healthy fats.

 It seems like most people do well with higher-protein/healthy fat diets, except for the Over-Focused type.
-What about the fourth type of ADD?
+What is Limbic ADD?

 Ring of Fire ADD didn’t fit my preconceived notion about ADD, which is low activity in the brain.
 With this type, the entire brain is overactive.
 Eight times out of ten, patients with this type do worse on stimulants.
 They tend to be moody, easily distracted, and have too many thoughts.
 It’s like ADHD plus.
 They tend to be overly sensitive to lights, sounds, and touch.